Pop Culture Brain Daily

 Keep reading with a 7-day free trial

-Subscribe to Pop Culture Brain Daily to keep reading this post and get 7 days of free access to the full post archives.
+Subscribe to Pop Culture Brain to keep reading this post and get 7 days of free access to the full post archives.

 Already a paid subscriber?
 Sign in

-© 2023 Alex Rabinowitz
+© 2025 Alex Rabinowitz

 Privacy ∙ Terms ∙ Collection notice

-Start WritingGet the app
+Start writingGet the app

-Substack is the home for great writing
+Substack is the home for great culture